Exaphis/Synchronous/README.md

 127.0.0.1 etherpad.synchronous.localhost
 ```

-This allows you to access Synchronous and the necessary other services on
+This allows you to access Synchronous and all necessary other services on
-`http://synchronous.localhost` and various subdomains, allowing SameSite cookies.
+<http://synchronous.localhost> and its various subdomains, which allows for
+SameSite cookies.

 Start up Docker containers (the initial container build may take a long time!)